 For bookings or further information

-Refunds are only available if you give birth, are admitted to another hospital, or we cancel the class.
+Face to face: Refunds for face to face classes are only available if you give birth, are admitted to another hospital, or we are forced to cancel before your scheduled class.